Severino Elias Ngoenha: Biography

 Ngoenha studied first at the Eduardo Mondlane University in Biology and Chemistry.
-He did not finish this studies, because your growing interest in studying Theology or Religious Studies, specially Liberation Theology.
+He did not finish this studies, because of his growing interest in studying Theology or Religious Studies, specially Liberation Theology.
 So Ngoenha began to study Theology at Pius X Seminar (Seminário Pio X) at Maputo.

-After these initial studies in Mozambique, he went to Rome in 1984, where he will continue his studies at the Pontifical Gregorian University.
-At this educational institution he will study theology and philosophy.
-In Rome, Ngoenha began to take an interest in African philosophy, which leads him not only to disseminate these philosophical studies among his fellow countrymen in Mozambique, but also to develop his own philosophical perspectives.
+After these initial studies in Mozambique, he went to Rome in 1984, where he continued his studies at the Pontifical Gregorian University.
+At this educational institution he went on to study theology and philosophy.
+In Rome, Ngoenha began to take an interest in African philosophy, which lead him not only to disseminate these philosophical studies among his fellow countrymen in Mozambique, but also to develop his own philosophical perspectives.

 In 1988 he goes to Paris, where he gets a doctorate in philosophy with a thesis on Voltaire in 1990.
 He then becomes a professor of philosophy at the University of Lausanne, Switzerland, where he raised a family there.
 During this period he became a visiting professor of philosophy at Eduardo Mondlane University.

 In 2010, he joined the Department of Philosophy of the Pedagogical University of Mozambique (Universidade Pedagógica de Moçambique), now named Maputo University.
 Severino Ngoenha has been the Dean of the Technical University of Mozambique since January 2015.

 Since September 2020, Ngoenha is president of the Council of Rectors of Mozambique.